DefoortMerijn/ENM1-Team-Project/backend/README.md

   - `median`: returns the median of the values
   - `min`: returns the smallest value of the requested data
   - `max`: returns the largest value of the requested data

-- `&calendarTime`: True/False, whether to return a calendar time period, defaults to False
+- `&showRecent`: True/False, whether to include the most recent recorded value, defaults to False

-   For example: When querying for a month, data returned will be only of current month if True, else it will return data from a full 31 days ago

 - `&showPhases`: True/False, whether to show phase fields (L1, L2, L3), using this might increase load times, defaults to False
-- `&field`: Filters on measurement field, only showing that single field, if left empty all available fields of the measurement will be queried, this can be slow!
+- `&field`: Filters on measurement field, only showing that single field, if left empty all available fields of the measurement will be queried, this can increase load times.
+- `&calendarTime`: True/False, whether to treat time ranges literally or according to calendar, defaults to False

+   For example: When querying for a data from a month ago, data returned will be only of current month if True, else it will return data from a full 31 days ago

+   For example: Given the date 20 April: with calendarTime False, the time range will be April 20 - March 20, withe calendarTime True, the time range will be April 20 - April 01